 Advertising in Canada is primarily regulated at the federal and provincial levels.
-This includes laws of “general application” that can apply to any claim that is false or misleading (e.g., the general misleading advertising, provisions of the federal Competition Act and provincial and territorial consumer protection legislation) and legislation governing particular types of advertising, such as anti-spam law (CASL), promotional contests, testimonials/endorsements (i.e., influencer marketing), “ordinary selling price” (OSP) claims and sales, consumer packaging and labelling and performance claims, among others.
+This includes laws of “general application” that can apply to any advertising/marketing claim that is false or misleading (e.g., the general misleading advertising, provisions of the federal Competition Act and provincial and territorial consumer protection legislation) and legislation that governs specific types of advertising, such as anti-spam law (CASL), promotional contests, testimonials/endorsements (i.e., influencer marketing), “ordinary selling price” (OSP) claims and sales, consumer packaging and labelling and performance claims, among many others.

-In addition to federal and provincial legislation, many sector-specific and profession-specific codes of conduct can apply to advertising and marketing (e.g., in the context of regulated professions, such as real estate services, dentistry, chiropractic, etc.), as well as social media platforms’ terms of use, depending on the type of marketing and medium.
-Specific types of products are also subject to advertising/marketing rules (e.g., alcohol, cannabis, cosmetics, drugs, food and medical devices).
+In addition to federal and provincial legislation, many sector-specific and profession-specific codes of conduct can apply to advertising and marketing (e.g., in the context of regulated professions, such as real estate services, dentistry, chiropractic, accounting, etc.), as well as social media platforms’ terms of use, depending on the type of marketing and medium.
+Also, in Canada, as in other jurisdictions, many types of specific products are subject to advertising/marketing regulation (e.g., alcohol, cannabis, cosmetics, drugs, food and medical devices).

-Given the potential civil or criminal penalties and negative impact on a brand, advertisers and their agencies and counsel should ensure that marketing complies with Canadian laws, particularly in relation to potentially high risk areas including price claims, performance claims and electronic marketing (e.g., potential CASL issues under Canadian anti-spam law).
+Given the potential civil or criminal penalties, as well as negative impacts on a brand, advertisers and their agencies and counsel should ensure that marketing complies with Canadian laws, particularly in relation to potentially high risk areas including price claims, performance claims, sale or discount claims and electronic marketing (e.g., potential CASL issues under Canadian federal anti-spam law).

-Some of the key areas of Canadian advertising law are summarized below and in the overview pages here on our blog.
+Some of the key areas of Canadian advertising/marketing law are summarized below and in the overview pages here on our blog.

 COMPETITION ACT